facebook/create-react-app/template/README.md

 **It is not required for React** but many people enjoy it (and React Native uses a similar mechanism for images).
 However it may not be portable to some other environments, such as Node.js and Browserify.
 If you prefer to reference static assets in a more traditional way outside the module system, please let us know [in this issue](https://github.com/facebookincubator/create-react-app/issues/28), and we will consider support for this.

-### Installing React Bootstrap
+### Adding Bootstrap

-You don’t have to use React Bootstrap together with React but it is a popular library for integrating Bootstrap with React apps.
+You don’t have to use [React Bootstrap](https://react-bootstrap.github.io) together with React but it is a popular library for integrating Bootstrap with React apps.
 If you need it, you can integrate it with Create React App by following these steps:

 **Step 1.** Install React Bootstrap and Bootstrap from NPM.
 React Bootstrap does not include Bootstrap CSS so this needs to be installed as well.